worldline/angular-training/docs/src/rxjs/README.md

 **Question: From this example, what do you learn on the way switchMap works?
 (Having a look at the marble diagram can help)**

-Let's adapt the above example to the context of chained backend calls:
+Let's adapt the above example to the context of chained backend calls (*A correction is available [here](https://stackblitz.com/edit/angular-chaining-observables-dftd49).*):

 <iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-chaining-observables?ctl=1&embed=1&file=src/app/app.component.ts&hideExplorer=1&hideNavigation=1"></iframe>